gktirkha/translated_x/README.md

 # translated_x

-`translated_x` is a Dart library that provides an extension on the `String` class for easy translation and customization of text widgets in Flutter applications.
+`translated_x` is a Dart library that provides an extension on the `String?` class for easy translation and customization of text widgets in Flutter applications.
 It simplifies the creation of `Text` widgets with translation capabilities and customizable margins.

 > This Library is  designed and tested only on get (getx state management) translation